Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene()

-To represent a model name change lets clean the scene and change the name of one of the muscles.
+To represent a model name change let's clean the scene and change the name of one of the muscles.

 .. code-block:: python